valentin0897/Prime-Number-Tester/README.md

 ## Technical simplifications

 1. I didn't create a configuration file to avoid excessive complexity, so I hard-coded port value for starting server
+2. The error message only displays the index of the first invalid input, as displaying all the indexes would not be practical when dealing with a large amount of data.